-THE CHAIRMAN’s REPORT March 2020
+THE CHAIRMAN’s REPORT September 2020

 An update from the Chairman of LINC – Roger Metcalf

-I hope and trust that all of you who are reading this newsletter are well and keeping a good outlook in these very troubling and difficult times.
+I hope and trust that all of you who are reading this newsletter are well and manage to keep a good outlook in these very troubling and difficult times.